a gift of Edna Murphy, though they have her dates wrong.

 Here's a view from the east side of the river, with the Mala Strana across the water, more of the bridge's statues visible and a swan or two.

 I really loved Prague, in case you can't tell.
 I'll post more pictures of our travels -- and especially family pictures -- over the next few days.

 Monday, July 04, 2016

 Dad and I met at Wagon Road Camp in Chappaqua, New York, on the nation's Bicentennial.
-You've likely heard the story before, but if my computer weren't broken so that I have to type one-handed while bracing the broken screen with the other, I'd record it here for posterity.
+You've likely heard the story before, but if my computer weren't broken so that I have to type with one hand while bracing the broken screen with the other, I'd record it here for posterity.
 For now, suffice it to say, forty years ago tonight on a wide wooden porch on a summer night, there were fireworks -- and, my dear, there still are.